-Other Jobs – Other jobs to consider are working as a dancer, singer, musician, or DJ.
+Other Non-Teaching Jobs in China – Other jobs to consider are working as a dancer, singer, musician, or DJ.
 Many clubs and different venues or events will hire people to do this type of work.
 Some foreigners work at hotels, banks, and as chefs.

-How and Where to Find Jobs in China
+How and Where to Find Non-Teaching Jobs in China

 Traditional beliefs say that to find a job you need to scour job boards and apply to job postings.
 While this way can work for certain types of jobs, it’s not always the best way to go.
-I have found that networking and selling yourself to companies directly (regardless of whether there is job posting) is a good way to do it.
+Networking and selling myself to companies directly has proved effective.
+No job posting needed.

 First you need to have a LinkedIn account.
 Using LinkedIn search for companies with the keyword “China” and then filter by location to find companies located in China or that have dealings with China.

-After reading about their company online find an email on their website or find an HR or manager’s email on LinkedIn and send them an email.
+After reading about their company online find an email on their website or find an HR or manager’s email on LinkedIn.
+Then send them an email.
 You can use RocketReach to figure out their email if it’s not listed in their LinkedIn profile.

 Tell them who you are and about your skills as they relate to China and their company.
 Tell them how you could help them.
-For example, if your skill is sales, send them the websites of some companies you think they should be selling to, and how you have sold to such companies in the past.
+If your skill is sales, send them the websites of some companies you think they should be selling to.
+Tell them how you have sold to such companies in the past.
 Attach a resume for their convenience.

 If at first this doesn’t work, keep trying and I promise you will hear back from some of them.

-Another way to find jobs in China is to network with people you already know and talk to their contacts.
+Another way to find non-teaching jobs in China is to network with people you already know and talk to their contacts.
 I recommend traveling to China and meeting with some people who already work there.
-Hopefully someone in your network knows someone you could talk to who has experience working at a non-teaching job in China.
+Someone in your network hopefully knows someone in China you can meet with.

-Although I believe the best jobs are found through selling your services to companies and through networking, it is still possible to find jobs in China through job boards and headhunting companies.
+I found my ideal job in China through selling my services to companies.
+But it is still possible to find jobs in China through job boards and headhunting companies.
 You can download the below PDF to get a list of these job boards and headhunting companies:

 Make Sure You Want to Live in China Before Moving There

-Regardless of whether you find a job or not, at a bare minimum you need to have spent some time in China.
-Many people, like myself, love China, but I’ve met many, many foreigners in China who work in China that can’t wait to leave.
+Regardless of whether you find a job or not, you need to first spend time in China.
+Many people, like myself, love China.
+But I’ve met many, many foreigners in China who work in China that can’t wait to leave.

 Before you move to China make sure China is somewhere you want to live.
 I recommend traveling there for a few weeks, or volunteering, or teaching English for a few months.
 Once you’ve got some experience in China, then you can take the above information into consideration and execute your plan.
 Good luck!